 Across the nation, LGBTQ individuals face discrimination every single day in their neighborhoods, schools, workplaces, and local community spaces.

-Without federal protections against sexual orientation and gender discrimination, it can be difficult for LGBTQ people to pursue legal action against individuals or employers—especially if they live in one of the 27 states that have not passed state laws expressly prohibiting these forms of discrimination.
+Without federal protections and court rulings against sexual orientation and gender discrimination, it can be difficult for LGBTQ people to pursue legal action against individuals or employers—especially if they live in one of the 27 states that have not passed state laws expressly prohibiting these forms of discrimination.

 According to the Movement Advancement Project (MAP), 44 percent of the nation’s LGBTQ population live in states that do not prohibit discrimination on the basis of sexual orientation or gender identity.